Brandon-Rozek/website/content/research/_index.md

 **[Quick List of Publications](publications)**

-**Research Interests:** Automated Reasoning, Artificial Intelligence, Formal Methods
+**Broad Research Interests:** Automated Reasoning, Artificial Intelligence, Formal Methods

 ## Symbolic Methods for Cryptography
-Worked with Dr. Andrew Marshall under an ONR grant in collaboration with University at Albany, Clarkson University, University of Texas at Dallas, and the Naval Research lab in order to automatically generated and verify cryptographic algorithms using symbolic (as opposed to computational) methods.
+Worked with [Dr. Andrew Marshall](https://www.marshallandrew.net/) under an ONR grant in collaboration with University at Albany, Clarkson University, University of Texas at Dallas, and the Naval Research lab in order to automatically generated and verify cryptographic algorithms using symbolic (as opposed to computational) methods.

 During that time period I built a free algebra library, rewrite library, parts of the crypto tool, and dabbled in Unification algorithms.
 You can check them out on [Github](https://github.com/symcollab/CryptoSolve).